yangshun/tech-interview-handbook/contents/study-and-practice.md

 ### Identify question patterns

 As of writing, LeetCode has thousands of questions available.
 Which should you practice?
 It is not a good use of time to practice too many questions as after a while, you will realize that some questions are variants of one another and involve using similar techniques you've seen before.
 The trick here is to identify the question pattern and techniques you can use to solve variants of this question.
 Once you're familiar with a pattern, you'll be able to solve dozens of similar problems.
 Some techniques include - sliding window, two pointers, matrix traversal.
-The ["Grokking the Coding Interview: Patterns for Coding Questions" course by Educative](https://www.educative.io/courses/grokking-the-coding-interview?aff=x23W) shows you even more techniques and is highly recommended.
+The ["Grokking the Coding Interview: Patterns for Coding Questions" course on Educative](https://www.educative.io/courses/grokking-the-coding-interview?aff=x23W) shows you even more techniques and is highly recommended.

 :::tip Expert tip